The venomous king cobra is a dangerous animal, but this video shows one thirsty snake who lets his guard down to take water from a bottle.

 While this Indian village welcomes its scaly visitors, some residents aren't so accommodating, like these little dogs, who will do anything to protect their home from cold-blooded intruders.

 Can you imagine offering anything at all to a snake?
+Especially a king cobra?
 This is one brave rescuer!
 He must have gone with the pure instinct that the animal wasn't going to hurt him.
 I'd have a heart attack from fear!
-Typically an animal rescue organization will offer basic wellness and this deadly snake knew it was a win-win for him.
+Typically an animal rescue organization will offer basic wellness, and this deadly snake knew it was a win-win for him.

-This article was originally published September 5, 2019.
+This article was originally published on September 5, 2019.